Keenwawa/slate/source/index.html.md

 Parameter | Required | Description
 --------- | ------- | -----------
-client_sent_id | yes  | Unique ID that identifies the order request from the clients side store_id | yes | Store where the order will be created user | yes | Basic customer details, first and last name timeslot_start_time| no | Defines a pickup time that enables orders to be scheduled.
+ref_id | no  | The reference ID for the order in the partner system.
+This ID is expected to be unique. store_id | yes | Store where the order will be created user | yes | Basic customer details, first and last name requested_timeslot | no | Defines a pickup time that enables orders to be scheduled.
 Expected format: '2018-04-02T21:30:50.000Z'.
 The available time slots for a store can be retrieved from the 'Find store available time slots' API.

 ### Response Arguments